fourwastaken/classicmacro/README.md

 3) Run the script

-4) Open Classic Minecraft in the web
+4) Open Classic Minecraft in Firefox

 5) Press whatever key you set to start resetting worlds (Must either be on start screen or escape screen)